.

 Becky Heath, Camp Manager (Brighton, CO)

-Becky grew up in upstate New York before moving to mid coastal Maine, where she earned her degree in Marine Biology from Unity College.
+Becky grew up in upstate New York before moving to mid-coastal Maine, where she earned her degree in Marine Biology from Unity College.
 Summers were spent there working as a Camp Counselor & Day Camp Coordinator and fostered a love of experiential education in the camp setting.
 After graduation, she made the move to the greater Houston area where she worked in several camp roles from Discovery Instructor to Camp Director.
-Becky is looking forward to working and learning from campers and fellow staff as she takes on the Camp Manager role at the Bird Conservancy of the Rockies.
-Outside of work, Becky enjoys hiking and camping with her dog as well as avidly knitting sweaters.
+It was in these years of outdoor education, working with captive birds of prey that she developed an appreciation for and excitement teaching about birds.
+Becky’s deep love of camp and sharing the natural world with others is what led here to Bird Conservancy’s camp programs!
+In her free time, you’ll find Becky hiking and camping with her pup, Hagrid, or enjoying a cozy knitting project with a good cup of coffee.

 (303) 659-4348 x 49